mariacjones1/build-fitness/README.md

 ## Design and planning

+### Site owner goals

+As the site owner, I want to provide a resource for users to find new workouts to try, and to have the option to save workouts, mark them as complete or leave comments.
+The website should be easy to navigate, with multiple options for users to find what they are looking for.
+It should be easy to register for an account, which will gain the user additional functionality to enhance their experience.
+Admin users should be able to create, edit and delete workouts without difficulty, but non-admin users should not be able to access this functionality.
+The site should be responsive and easy to use on any common device.
+The end goal is to gain as much user traffic as possible, and have many people regularly interacting with the site as repeat visitors.

 ### User stories

+#### As an anonymous user...
 1. View workouts: As a user I can view a selection of workouts so that I can choose one to complete.
 2. Filter workouts: As a user I can filter workouts so that I can easily find one that I want to do.
+3. Workout categories: As a user I can browse different categories of workouts so that I can easily find the type of workout I want to do.
+4. Create account: As a user I can create an account so that I can come back to saved workouts and comment on workouts (become an authenticated user).
+5. View saves: As a user I can see how many people have saved a workout so that I can see what is popular.
+6. View comments: As user I can see comments on workouts so that I can see what other people think.

+#### As an authenitacted user...
-3. Save workouts: As a user I can mark workouts I like so that I can come back to them later.
+1. Save workouts: As an authenticated user I can mark workouts I like so that I can come back to them later.
-4. Complete workouts: As a user I can mark off workouts I have completed so that I can see a record of what I have done.
+2. Complete workouts: As a user I can mark off workouts I have completed so that I can see a record of what I have done.
-5. Comment on workouts: As a user I can comment on workouts so that I can leave my feedback.
+3. Comment on workouts: As a user I can comment on workouts and see those left by others so that I can leave my feedback and interact with other users.

-6. Workout categories: As a user I can browse different categories of workouts so that I can easily find the type of workout I want to do.
-7. Create account: As a user I can create an account so that I can come back to saved workouts and comment on workouts.
+#### As an admin user...
-8. View saves: As an admin I can see how many people have saved a workout so that I can see what is popular.
+1. View saves: As an admin I can see how many people have saved a workout so that I can see what is popular.
-9. View comments: As an admin I can see comments on workouts so that I can understand user feedback.
+2. View comments: As an admin I can see comments on workouts so that I can understand user feedback.
-10. Approve comments: As an admin I can approve comments so that I can make sure they are appropriate.
+3. Approve comments: As an admin I can approve comments so that I can make sure they are appropriate.
-11. Create workouts: As an admin I can create new workouts so that there is regular new content for users.
+4. Create workouts: As an admin I can create new workouts so that there is regular new content for users.
-12. Update workouts: As an admin I can update existing workouts so that they can be changed based on user feedback.
+5. Update workouts: As an admin I can update existing workouts so that they can be changed based on user feedback.
-13. Delete workouts: As an admin I can delete workouts so that unpopular workouts can be removed.
+6. Delete workouts: As an admin I can delete workouts so that unpopular workouts can be removed.

 User stories were added and tracked using [GitHub projects](https://github.com/users/mariacjones1/projects/2/views/1).